banjocat/calorie-find/README.md

     invoke manage migrate

-To see remaining tasks that may be useful invoke -l.
+To see remaining tasks that may be useful `invoke -l`.
 An alternative is `docker-compose` can be used directly.